QurateInc/vue-pouch-db/README.md

 ![Vue Pouch DB](http://i.imgur.com/rFwZVhr.png)

+---

 Vue Pouch DB is a VueJS Plugin that binds PouchDB with Vue and keeps a synchronised Offline First state with the database.

-Also has support for Mango queries which are processed locally within the VuePouchDB state.
+Has support for Mango queries which are processed locally within the VuePouchDB state.

 #### Install